-- Exonerated (evidence indicated that the event occurred, but that the officer was acting in conformance with the law or PBP policy); - Not Resolved (not enough information was available to prove or disprove the allegation); - Sustained (evidence indicated that the allegations were true; or - Unfounded (evidence indicated that the allegations did not occur).
+- Exonerated (evidence indicated that the event occurred, but that the officer was acting in conformance with the law or PBP policy); - Not Resolved (not enough information was available to prove or disprove the allegation); - · Sustained (evidence indicated that the allegations were true; or - Unfounded (evidence indicated that the allegations did not occur).

-Figure Three, below, depicts the rates at which OMI resolved the complaints received during the first eight quarters covered by this report.
+Figure Three, below, depicts the rates at which OMI resolved the complaints received during the first nine quarters covered by this report.
+The percentage of sustained complaints appears to have risen gradually over the nine quarters, from an average seven percent in the first three quarters to an average of 11.7 percent in the last three quarters.